 Pet Parasite Prevention

-You have likely already had a conversation with your veterinarian about the importance of parasite prevention.
+You have likely already had a conversation with your veterinarian about the importance of cat and dog parasite prevention.
 Without it, harmful parasites can infect your pet and cause not only annoyance, but sickness and disease.
 The three most common pests include ticks, fleas, and heartworms.
 All of these require year-long prevention—yes, that means even through the winter, too!

 Ticks are perhaps the more dreaded of the pests, considering they can affect our pets and us, too!
 The diseases they transmit include Lyme disease, Rocky Mountain spotted fever, ehrlichiosis, anaplasmosis, and more, which can all cause further complications.
 Ticks are unfortunately active the whole year round.
 While they may become “quiet” at below-freezing temperatures, as their metabolism slows down, they still need to feed from time to time.
 And the moment the weather is warmer, they’re back in action.
 That’s why consistent prevention is so important!